python/cpython/Doc/c-api/memory.rst

 In this example, the memory request for the I/O buffer is handled by the C library allocator.
-The Python memory manager is involved only in the allocation of the string object returned as a result.
+The Python memory manager is involved only in the allocation of the bytes object returned as a result.

 In most situations, however, it is recommended to allocate memory from the Python heap specifically because the latter is under control of the Python